 Sometimes, this anti-intellectual sentence is used in a sermon as if it were scripture.
-It’s not-it’s just another (stupid) catch phrase.
+It’s not scripture, it’s just another (stupid) catch phrase.
 And it can be very manipulative and confusing.
-If anybody tries to be discerning (which involves using the mind) they can be dismissed with this Yoda-like catch phrase.
+If anybody tries to be discerning (which involves using the mind) they can be dismissed with this catch phrase.
 God did not give us a mind and then expect us to stop using it.
 Ironically, when a false teacher says things like this, he is using a type of thinking to convince others to think a certain way.
 Jesus said in Matthew 22:37 “You shall love the Lord your God with all your heart, soul and MIND.”
 There is no false dichotomy between our heart and mind in scripture-if anything, our heart is not to be trusted, but God’s Word is.

 7. “Don’t touch God’s anointed!”
 “You better be careful if you speak against prophet/bishop/pastor so and so!”